-§§ 4161N - 4162N.2 15.10.31
+§§ 4161N - 4162N 16.09.30

-b.
-For purposes of preparing separate financial statements, financial/non-financial allied/non-allied subsidiaries/associates, including insurance subsidiaries/associates, shall also be accounted for using the equity method; and c.
-FIs shall be required to meet the Bangko Sentral recommended valuation reserves
+a.
+In preparing consolidated financial statements, only investments in financial allied subsidiaries except insurance subsidiaries shall be consolidated on a line by-line basis; while insurance and non-financial allied subsidiaries shall be accounted for using the equity method.
+Financial/non-financial allied/non-allied associates shall be accounted for using the equity method in accordance with the provisions of PAS 28 "Investments in Associates"; and b.
+FIs shall be required to meet the Bangko Sentral recommended valuation reserves.